Where can you find other information on Service Contract Act (SCA) requirements and regulations?

 Bear in mind that all WDs list both H&W rates and make reference to the EO 13706 sick leave mandate.
 So don't just look at your WD-read your contract.
 The sick leave mandate only applies if the contract contains FAR Clause 52.222-62 Paid Sick Leave Under Executive Order 13706 .
 If that clause is not in your original contract or it hasn't been added in a later contract modification, you're not required to provide paid sick leave and the $4.80 rate will apply.

-How should contracts subject to SCA requirements handle vacation leave for employees?
+How should SCA contracts handle vacation leave for SCA covered employees?

 Besides the hourly base wage and the additional H&W component, SCA employees also earn annual vacation benefits in an amount determined by the applicable WD.
 The WD lists the amount of vacation that must be provided to SCA employees.
 The amount of vacation earned each year increases based on the length of time a SCA employee has been employed on the contract (without any breaks in service).
 This will include the time they were employed with previous contractors performing similar functions at the same facility.
 According to the DOL, this "does not require the contractor to combine two separate periods of employment…Generally, no break in service has occurred if the employee is on leave with or without pay, absent with the employer's permission for reasons such as illness or injury, or is not performing work due to circumstances beyond their control."